strojure/ring-lib/README.md

 ### Middlewares

-The middlewares in this library does not provide `wrap-middleware` function.
+Some middlewares in this library does not provide `wrap-middleware` function.
 There are middleware builder functions in `strojure.ring-lib.middleware.core`
 namespace: